 Get the Details

-Twenty Advanced Framing CAD details, based on the framing techniques featured in the guide, are now available for free download from APACAD.org, APA’s online resource for building designers and construction professionals in search of Computer Aided Design details for wood-frame construction.
-APACAD.org now features 257 free CAD details, including 30 Spanish-language details, all of which are available to download free of charge in four file formats: DWG, DWF, DXF and PDF.
+Twenty advanced framing details, based on the framing techniques featured in the guide, are available for free download from APACAD.org.
+These details are available to download free of charge in four file formats: DWG, DWF, DXF and PDF.